mtxadmin/zabbix/SSL certificates/README.md

 This solution based on Microsoft Powershell which embedded in Windows.

+## History

+There are a bunch of similar solutions for Zabbix, but they are all for Linux environment.
+This one based on Windows.

+And now on 6.0 Zabbix can monitor certificates natively.
+Though, I didn't test that.

 ## Installation:

 1. Copy files check_ssl_certs.ps1, check_ssl_certs_urls_list.txt, functions_zabbix.ps1 to any folder on any server (its host must be exist in zabbix).
 And don't forget functions_zabbix.ps1